Valerie Pitman: Reception

 Valerie has been well received by both critics and fans and is one of the popular characters in the series.
 Due to the positive response to Valerie's cancer storyline and her popularity amongst fans, the character became a regular from early 2016.
 In 2016, Moyle was nominated for Best Female Dramatic Performance and Best Comedy Performance at the British Soap Awards, but lost out to Lacey Turner and Patti Clare who play Stacey Fowler and Mary Taylor respectively.
 In 2019, Moyle won Best Comedy Performance at the British Soap Awards.
 Later that year, she was nominated for Best Female Acting Performance at the RTS Midlands Awards.
 In May 2021, an episode featuring Valerie being given a birthday surprise from Karen aired.
 A viewer wrote to Inside Soap to say that it was an "uplifting" episode, since they felt that Valerie is "such a kind and pleasant character".
 Later that month, she was longlisted for Serial Drama Performance at the 26th National Television Awards.

 In 2022, Moyle was once again nominated for Best Comedy Performance at the British Soap Awards, as well as the tea party scene from her "Wonderland" episode receiving a nomination for Scene of the Year.
 After Valerie's home invasion storyline had aired, another viewer wrote in to Inside Soap to say how bad they felt for Valerie.
 They stated: "Just when we think we have seen all sides to Valerie, this happens to her" and added that Moyle's acting abilities in the scenes proved that she is an "asset to the cast" of Doctors.
 The editor of the column agreed and wrote that the burglary scenes were "some of her best work".
 Also in 2022, Moyle received another Inside Soap Awards nomination for Best Daytime Star, as well as a nomination for Leading Acting Performance at the RTS Midlands Awards.
 After Moyle announced her exit, a viewer wrote into Inside Soap magazine to say that they would miss her presence on the soap.
 They said that Moyle brought "a spark and radiance to the show that will be sorely missed".
+Valerie's exit storyline was nominated for Best Storyline at the 2023 British Soap Awards.